HuskyGT/Banana-OS/README.md

 ## For Developers

 ### Setting Up A Watch Page
-To setup a watch page you first have to create a new class that inherits `WatchPage` bellow is an example of a base page using Banana OS which has two buttons that you can click
+To setup a watch page you first have to create a new class that inherits `WatchPage` bellow is an example of a page using Banana OS which has two buttons that you can click
 ```cs
 using System.Text;
 using UnityEngine;